Managing Your Pipelines

 • Each pipeline instance indicates whether it was executed with the setting enabled or not.

 6. Saving is automatic.
-You can just press Enter to confirm the pipeline name change, click anywhere nearby to confirm the description change, and close the side panel to confirm the scheduled run, email alert, and environment variable changes.
+You can just press Enter to confirm the pipeline name change, click anywhere nearby to confirm the pipeline alias and description change, and close the side panel to confirm the scheduled run, email alert, and environment variable changes.

 Managing Pipeline Environment Variables on the Fly